Steve Jobs: Family

 Chrisann Brennan notes that after Jobs was forced out of Apple, "he apologized many times over for his behavior" towards her and Lisa.
 She said Jobs "said that he never took responsibility when he should have, and that he was sorry".
 By this time, Jobs had developed a strong relationship with Lisa and when she was nine, Jobs had her name on her birth certificate changed from "Lisa Brennan" to "Lisa Brennan-Jobs".
 Jobs and Brennan developed a working relationship to co-parent Lisa, a change which Brennan credits to the influence of his newly found biological sister, Mona Simpson, who worked to repair the relationship between Lisa and Jobs.
 Jobs had found Mona after first finding his birth mother, Joanne Schieble Simpson, shortly after he left Apple.

 Jobs did not contact his birth family during his adoptive mother Clara's lifetime, however.
-He would later tell his official biographer Walter Isaacson: "I never wanted [Paul and Clara] to feel like I didn't consider them my parents, because they were totally my parents [...]
-I loved them so much that I never wanted them to know of my search, and I even had reporters keep it quiet when any of them found out."
+He later told his official biographer Walter Isaacson: "I never wanted [Paul and Clara] to feel like I didn't consider them my parents, because they were totally my parents [...]
+I loved them so much that I never wanted them to know of my search, and I even had reporters keep it quiet when any of them found out".
 However, in 1986, when Jobs was 31, Clara was diagnosed with lung cancer.
 He began to spend a great deal of time with her and learned more details about her background and his adoption, information that motivated him to find his biological mother.
 Jobs found on his birth certificate the name of the San Francisco doctor to whom Schieble had turned when she was pregnant.
 Although the doctor did not help Jobs while he was alive, he left a letter for Jobs to be opened upon his death.
-As he died soon afterwards, Jobs was given the letter which stated that "his mother had been an unmarried graduate student from Wisconsin named Joanne Schieble."
+As he died soon afterwards, Jobs was given the letter which stated that "his mother had been an unmarried graduate student from Wisconsin named Joanne Schieble".